TeamHypersomnia/Hypersomnia/README.md

 Or if you just can't wait to utter some brilliant suggestions regarding the game, please do so, too!

+# Contributing

+Please notice us of any intents to contribute, because the project is continuously in a very, very active development and may undergo a revolution when it is the least expected.

 # Launching

 You might want to properly configure some variables before launching the game.
-Clone the **config.lua file** and name it **config.local.lua** so that it stays unversioned and unique to your filesystem, if for example you want to preserve your original window resolution and coordinates across further commits.
+- Clone the **config.lua file** and name it **config.local.lua** so that it stays unversioned and unique to your filesystem, if for example you want to preserve your original window resolution and coordinates across further commits.

-The game will try to read **config.local.lua** and if there is no such file, it shall try loading **config.lua**.
+- The game will try to read **config.local.lua** and if there is no such file, it shall try loading **config.lua**.

 **Explanation of values:**